goderich/dissertation/dissertation.md

 Consonant inventories are quite similar between Atayal dialects.
 The main differences reside in the presence or absence of /c/ and /q/ as separate phonemes.
 Plngawan is the only Atayal dialect to have /ɹ/ as a distinct phoneme.

 The phonotactics of consonants vary more than the inventories themselves.
 The only dialect that allows voiced obstruents /b/ and /g/ to occur word-finally is Matu'uwal (although Matu'aw speakers still preserved final /g/ when Paul Li was doing his fieldwork there around 1980).
 Matu'uwal and Matu'aw are the only two dialects where /x/ can occur word-initially, and only in one or two words (unless we count word-initial devoiced /g/ in Skikun as /x/).
-Plngawan and C'uli' disallow labials in word-final position, merging them with velars.
-The glottal stop appears to have largely lost its functional load in word-final position in both S'uli' and C'uli', thus it is not marked in this dissertation; other dialects still distinguish final glottal stops from final open syllables quite clearly.
+Plngawan and Klesan disallow labials in word-final position, merging them with velars.
+The glottal stop appears to have largely lost its functional load in word-final position in both S'uli and Klesan, thus it is not marked in this dissertation; other dialects still distinguish final glottal stops from final open syllables quite clearly.

 Most Atayal dialects have mid vowels /e/ and /o/ in some form: Matu'uwal and Matu'aw are the exceptions.
 In other dialects, mid vowels are commonly the result of coalescence of two vowels or a diphthong, or sometimes vowel assimilation or lowering effects of nearby consonants.
 Schwa appears in most dialects, with only Plngawan and Matu'aw lacking it, though it can never be stressed.